Latest posts by Laura Cyples

 Every Day is Different

 No boring, repetitive days for me.
 No two days are ever the same in copywriting.

 Because I’m often needed for one-off projects, such as writing the copy for a new website or a new brochure, I get to meet new people all the time.

-People with interesting businesses, unique stories and a real passion for what they do.
+People with exciting businesses, unique stories and a real passion for what they do.

 One day I’m researching and writing about the benefits of oak framed buildings for an oak framing company.
 And the next, I’m delving into the world of VR and AR technology for an IT firm.
-Definitely no chance of getting bored around here.
+No chance of getting bored around here.

 And because research is such a huge part of what I do, I’m always learning new things.